jogly/foodtruck-o-matic/README.md

   ***Would do differently***: With more time, the other 5% of the server configuration can be automated.
 Additionally, there are a number of areas of the application's code that could be improved with more modular settings between environments.

+* Sphinx

+  Sphinx documentation is available at http://josephgilley.com/doc/
+  * _Experience_: **Entry**

+    A very flexible documentation processor, an understanding of other doc processors made the adoption trivial.

+### Front-end

+* Mostly JavaScript
+  * _Experience_: **Entry to Intermediate**.  _Tends towards Intermediate, but rustiness in the object model makes me humble_

+  Being a single page app puts most of the work of interactivity and dynamism on scripting.
+Pretty straightforward here.

+* MVC: Backbone.js
+  * _Experience_: **Entry** _I am very familiar with the concepts of MVC, and the programming model that arises from its practice, so the adoption of this technology was trivial after climbing the learning curve and understanding a number of *gotchas*._

+  ***Would do differently***: With more time, I am certain that separation of some pieces of logic can be improved.
+With the time constraints, I chose on seldom occasions to _cheat_ a little by generating model events from within a view.
+I could also do with some signals from the `GoogleMapView` to the collections model to keep track of what is highlighted on the map (just a usability feature, reall).